D4nielStone/todo_list/README.md

 - Initialize glfw and creates a window
 - Initialize the library
-- Set up the glfw and opengl configs
+- Set up the glfw and opengl/vulkan configs

 #### GLFW and Opengl Preset